contao/docs/docs/dev/getting-started/extension.md

 {{% notice info %}}
 Keep in mind that Symfony [recommends](https://symfony.com/doc/current/service_container/autowiring.html#public-and-reusable-bundles) to explicitly configure services in public and reusable bundles.
-Within the Contao ecosystem of extensions as bundles issues are unlikely to occur, but depending on your use-case explicit servie configuration might be required.
+Within the Contao ecosystem of extensions as bundles issues are unlikely to occur, but depending on your use-case explicit service configuration might be required.
 {{% /notice %}}